reflex-app/reflex/readme.md

 ---

 ### Features:
-- Preview your web development changes across as many sizes as you want
+- Preview your website across as many sizes as you want
-- Natural scrolling/panning of the canvas
-- Easily resize the viewports
-- Your setup is saved for the next time you use the app
+- Screenshot individual screens or all at once
 - Synchronized interactions (scrolling, clicks, form inputs)
+- Chromium DevTools built-in

 Check out our [upcoming features](../../projects) and [feature requests](../../issues&q=label%3Afeature-request).
 If you have an idea that you didn't see it in either of those places, you can create a [new Github issue](../../issues) for it!